 Internet technology innovator and wife Mary K. Austin are big supporters of the Internet Archive online library, and have interests in arts, education and affordable housing.

 Amazon's first employee.
-His low-profile foundation and giving have supported policy and civic action, education and youth, digital rights, and health and human services.
+His low-profile foundation supports policy and civic action, education and youth, digital rights, and health and human services.

-Lotus cofounder mainly focuses giving on social and racial equity, STEM education, and the environment.
+Lotus co-founder mainly focuses his philanthropy on social and racial equity, STEM education and the environment.

 Exec at Ariba, RightPoint, NeXT, DEC, HP.
 An impact investor with wife Lisa through their KL Felicitas Foundation.